Back to business! Launch Your New Business with 10% Off— Start Now

 To choose the best business account provider for your business, consider factors like the size of your company, the nature of your business, the account purpose, and the services offered by each provider.

-On the other hand, if you are a startup with a lower budget or simply looking for a convenient way to make cross-border payments, banking alternatives like Statrys and Airwallex with foreign exchange services or virtual banks like ZA Bank are better choices for your needs.
+If you are a startup or small business with a limited budget or simply looking for a digitally convenient way to make cross-border payments, non-bank alternatives like Statrys or virtual banks like ZA Bank are better choices for your needs.

-🔍 Tip: Can’t decide?
+Tip: Not sure which provider to choose?
 Take a short quiz to find the best business account for your needs.

 Step 2 - Prepare the Supporting Documents